databendlabs/databend/website/blog/2023-02-24-Deploy-databend-on-minio.md

 mysql -h 127.0.0.1 -P3307 -uroot
 ```

-Note that root can login without a password using localhost.
+>Note that the root user can log in without a password from localhost.
 Databend permission management refers to the design of MySQL 8.0 and allows you to manage Databend users in the same way as MySQL 8.0 user management.

 Clickhouse protocol using: https://databend.rs/doc/reference/api/clickhouse-handler

-At this point, the Databend deployment is complete.
-Use can be equivalent to using a MySQL to use the same.
+You're all set up now.
+Use Databend as you're with MySQL.

 ## Other Resources
+- load data to Databend: https://databend.rs/doc/load-data/
 - Databend k8s opterator: https://github.com/datafuselabs/helm-charts
 - bendsql:  https://github.com/databendcloud/bendsql
 - Databend driver: